wp-plugins/nvd3-visualisations/readme.txt

 = 1.6.1 =
 Version 1.6.1 -
-Exporting buttons (Excel & SVG edit) on popup windows:exporting of data set by option **exports** in Excel's CSV and in Illustrator's SVG formats.
+Exporting buttons (Excel & SVG edit) on popup windows:exporting of data set by option **exports** in Excel's CSV and in Illustrator's SVG formats (exports:false = by default).
 Positioning of background image by accepting x and y coordinates (eq **backgroundimage** can be JSON object too) based on SVG element W3C standards.
 Quite afew bugs removed.

 = 1.6.0 =
 Version 1.6.0 -